Discounts are available for admission tickets and in the Gift Shop and Food & Beverage locations for members of the military, seniors 65+.

 Q. Can I take pictures and video in the cave?

 A. Yes, you can.
 However, in order to protect the caves, no tripods are allowed.

-Souvenir Photos are taken of you when you ride on the Alpine Coaster, the Cliffhanger Roller Coaster, and when you go on the King’s Row Cave Tour.
+Souvenir Photos are taken of you when you ride on the Alpine Coaster, the Cliffhanger Roller Coaster, and when you go on the Fairy Cave Tour.

 Q. Can my infant go on the cave tour?

-A. Yes, we even offer front packs up top that you can borrow to carry them.
+A. Yes, you can also use a front pack to carry them.
 Back carriers are not allowed.
 If you are worried the infant will disrupt the tour, stay toward the back.

 Q. Can I take my food, water, and backpack in the cave?

 A. No, these items are not allowed.
 There are places in the cave where a backpack will scrape against the cave and damage formations.
 These restrictions are for the protection of the cave.
 Storage lockers are available near the start of the cave tour where you can store your items for a quarter.